helen1337/pure-java-web-app/README.md

 `urlDB`, `driverDB`, `userDB`, `passwordDB` - data for connecting to your database;

+`apiHost` - weather API host used in the application;

 `apiKey` - token for using the weather API, get on https://openweathermap.org/

 4. run the table creation SQL script `src/blog.sql` in your database